 Chemotherapy refers to drugs that are used to kill cancer cells.
 You might be given chemotherapy in the form of a pill, an IV in the outpatient part of a hospital, or in a dissolving wafer that a surgeon implants in your brain

-Tumor Treating Fields (TTFields), used together with the chemotherapy temozolomide (TMZ), are low-intensity electric fields that may slow or stop cancer cells from multiplying, and may cause them to die.
+Optune is used together with the chemotherapy temozolomide (TMZ).
+When Optune is turned on, it creates low-intensity electric fields called Tumor Treating Fields, or TTFields that may slow or stop cancer cells from multiplying, and may cause them to die.
 TTFields are delivered through a wearable, portable, FDA-approved device called Optune

 1. National Cancer Institute.
 What you need to know about brain tumors. http://www.cancer.gov/publications/patient-education/brain.pdf.
 Published February 2009.
 Accessed August 25, 2015.
 NIH Publication No. 09-1558.